openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofFill();
 	ofRect(0, 0, ofGetWidth(), ofGetHeight());

 By drawing a transparent rectangle over the whole window, we can clean up some of that mess while still leaving a smear or trail.
-If you turn up the alpha, you will turn down the smear.
-If you turn down the alpha, you will turn up the smear.  **[note: explain why you can't use ofBackground here]**
+If we turn up the alpha, we will turn down the smear.
+If we turn down the alpha, we will turn up the smear.  **[note: explain why we can't use ofBackground here]**

 ![Animated Spiral With Clearing](images/intrographics_animatedspiralwithclearing.png "Simple spiral animated with a trail effect")

-Okay, you've got some code.
+Okay, we've got some code.
 It does something neat.
-But it has a bunch of variables that you are playing with by manually changing them and reruning your code.
-It would be much nicer to take these parameters and change them at runtime, so that you can find the settings you like best.
-It doesn't matter quite so much for this project, but in your own work, this process of parameterization and exploration will be very important (especially, if you are creating any generative visuals).
+But it has a bunch of variables that we are playing with by manually changing them and reruning our code.
+It would be much nicer to take these parameters and change them at runtime, so that we can find the settings we like best.
+It doesn't matter quite so much for this project, but in our own work, this process of parameterization and exploration will be very important (especially, if we are creating any generative visuals).

 We've got a couple parameters that drastically change the visual experience of our spirals.
 Let's focus in on the `timeScale` of our noise and the `clearAlpha` used to set transparency.
 We can use the mouse position to control both of these variables on the fly.
 Horizontally moving the mouse can turn the `clearAlpha` up and down while moving the mouse vertically can turn the `timeScale` up and down.
-(Using the mouse like this is handy if you've got one or two parameters to explore).
+(Using the mouse like this is handy if we've got one or two parameters to explore).

 Delete those lines of code that define `timeScale` and `clearAlpha`.
-Instead add this to your header (.h) file:
+Instead add this to our header (.h) file:

 	float clearAlpha;
 	float timeScale;

-Initialize them in the `setup` function of your source file (.cpp):
+Initialize them in the `setup` function of our source file (.cpp):

 	clearAlpha = 100;
 	timeScale = 0.5;